This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

-Robert C. O'Brien, author of the Newbury Medal Award-winning Mrs. Frisby and the Rats of NIMH, passed away shortly before finishing his post-apocalyptic children's novel Z For Zachariah.
+Robert C. O'Brien, author of the Newbery Medal Award-winning Mrs. Frisby and the Rats of NIMH, passed away shortly before finishing his post-apocalyptic children's novel Z for Zachariah.
 Luckily, his wife and daughter (authors themselves) finished it based off the notes he left behind and published it posthumously.
 His daughter, Jane Leslie Conly, went on to publish two more NIMH books.

 Mervyn Peake died when Titus Alone, part three of his Gormenghast trilogy, was still in early drafts.
 His widow, Maeve Gilmore, submitted his manuscript to the publisher with notes on how it could be improved.
 Unfortunately, the publishers took these notes as the intended changes themselves, and published the novel as is.
 The novel was later re-edited by Langdon Jones into something (presumably) closer to Peake's intended version.
 In 2010, a manuscript of the fourth novel, completed by Gilmore, was discovered by the family.
 It was published in 2011 as Titus Awakes.

 Nicholas Pekearo intended The Wolfman to be first in a series involving a "detective werewolf" and his unique crime-solving method.
 He was also a police officer, and unfortunately he was gunned down in the line of duty, chasing the gunman armed with nothing but his hands and courage.